Baltimore Entry Requirements

 Prohibited Items

-• Most fruits, vegetables, and plants - agricultural restrictions to prevent pests and diseases
+• Fresh fruits and vegetables - agricultural pests and diseases

-• Meat and meat products from most countries - USDA restrictions due to disease concerns
+• Meat products from most countries - disease prevention

 Restricted Items

-• Cultural artifacts and archaeological items - may require export permits from country of origin and U.S. import permits
+• Cultural artifacts - may require export permits from country of origin

 Health Requirements